byuflowlab/FLOWFarm.jl/docs/src/index.md

 **Authors:** Jared J. Thomas, Andrew P.J.
 Stanley

 ## Features
-- Swap out models without changing anything else in the simulation setup
+- Swap out models without changing anything else in the simulation setup.
-- Smooth/continous model implementations
+- Smooth/continous model implementations.
 - Runs on a single core, across multiple cores (threaded), or on multiple machines (distributed).
-- Designed so that new model implementations can be included by adding a single method
+- Designed so that new model implementations can be included by adding a single method.
-- Allows for Wake Expansion Continuation (WEC) as described here
+- Allows for Wake Expansion Continuation (WEC) as described [here](Explanation.md).

 ## Installation